awhillas/awhillas.github.io/content/alphabetica.md

     - [X] Sound recordings of words being said, get from?
     - [X] Update the syllabus file, checking phonemes against OED.
 - [x] Empty scene transition between word.

+## 18 August, 2023 - Pivot back to Rust

+So porting to Android and iOS is not going to be trivial.
+For vanilla `pygame` its ok but the `pymunk` is making it a nightmare with long lists of C++ errors.
+There is a fairly comprehensive guide but I'm not interested it learning all the ins and outs of porting python to Android let alone doing it all again for iOS (I'd need a Mac with enough space to install Xcode on which isn't readily available.).
+I could port to Kivy, which might make things better but again fighting to export to different platforms.

+### Deploy to the Web!

+I'm thinking of going back to Rust + Bevy (CMS game engine) + Rapier (physics) with the WASM target output so I can just deploy it to an S3 bucket and any platform can use it.
+Will mean that I can also share with my son when I'm in Sydney for extended an period.
+It will also mean no App store(s) to deal with and it will be really easy to share with anyone for testing, it just a link.

+I knew this wisdom from my web-dev days but somehow have forgotten it: _The web is the best distribution medium for digital anything._

+### Bye-bye Python

+Prototyping in Python was great as its fast which means iteration time is short, which is what you want when building a throw away prototype.
+Too much effort and you get attached to the code.

 ## 12 August, 2023 - more play testing